-CBD is a stronger inhibitor of in vitro lymphocyte activation, as compared to THC.
+CBD is a stronger inhibitor of in vitro lymphocyte activation than THC.

-First, we decided to utilize in vitro methods in order to learn about the influence of pure CBD/THC and cannabis extracts on lymphocyte function.
-Cannabis extracts with high content of CBD or THC were named CBD BDS/ THC BDS (Botanical Drug Substance).
-We used these extracts, in addition to the pure cannabinoids, for two reasons: first, most of the patients are currently treated with cannabis based treatment and not with pure cannabinoids.
-Second, it was suggested that the combination of cannabinoids with other active molecules in the plant may have better results in medical use (known as the entourage effect) (Russo 2011 ).
+We decided first to utilize in vitro methods in order to learn about the effects of pure CBD/THC and cannabis extracts on lymphocyte function.
+Cannabis extracts with high CBD or THC content were named CBD botanical drug substance (BDS) or THC BDS respectively.
+We used these extracts in addition to the pure cannabinoids for two reasons: first, most patients are currently treated with cannabis-based medications and not with pure cannabinoids.
+Second, it has been suggested that the combination of cannabinoids with other active molecules in the plant may achieve better clinical results (known as the entourage effect) (Russo 2011 ).

 The effect of cannabis/cannabinoids on the proliferation of activated lymphocytes was analyzed.
-Succinimidyl ester (CFSE) labeled C57Bl/6 mouse splenocytes were activated with anti-CD3 antibodies in the presence of pure cannabinoids, CBD BDS or THC BDS at different concentrations.
+Succinimidyl ester (CFSE)-labeled C57Bl/6 mouse splenocytes were activated with anti-CD3 antibodies in the presence of pure cannabinoids, CBD BDS or THC BDS at various concentrations.
 Cell proliferation was assessed using CFSE FACS analysis.
-Interestingly, in vitro the inhibitory effect of pure cannabinoids on lymphocyte activation was stronger as compared to cannabis extract.
-In both pure cannabinoids assay and cannabis extract assay, CBD inhibited proliferation significantly better than THC (Figure 1A).
-Similar results were obtained using Balb/C splenocytes (Supplementary figure 1A) or human PBMC (Supplementary figure 1 B).
+Interestingly, in vitro the inhibitory effect of pure cannabinoids on lymphocyte activation was stronger than that of cannabis extract.
+Whether in the form of pure cannabinoids or cannabis extract, CBD inhibited proliferation significantly better than THC (Figure 1A).
+Similar results were obtained using Balb/C splenocytes (Supplementary Figure 1A) or human peripheral blood mononuclear cells (PBMC) (Supplementary Figure 1 B).

-Next, we used the supernatant from the same experiments to test the effect of cannabinoids treatment on cytokine secretion upon lymphocyte activation.
-We tested 4 different cytokines: IL17, secreted in Th17 reaction, IL10, secreted from Treg, TNFα, secreted in Th1 reaction and IL5, secreted in Th2 reaction.
-The levels of secreted cytokines were examined using ELISA assay.
-We show here the results of 3 µg/ml treatment with pure cannabinoids and 10 µg/ml treatment with the cannabis extracts, containing approximately 30% of the designated cannabinoid.
-IL17 and IL 10 results with treatment in different concentrations can be found in the supplementary.
+Next, we used the supernatant from the same experiments to test the effect of cannabinoid treatment on cytokine secretion upon lymphocyte activation.
+We tested four different cytokines: IL-17, secreted in the Th17 reaction; IL-10, secreted from Tregs; TNFα, secreted in the Th1 reaction; and IL-5, secreted in the Th2 reaction.
+The levels of secreted cytokines were examined using an ELISA assay.
+We show here the results of 3 µg/ml treatment with pure cannabinoids and 10 µg/ml treatment with the cannabis extracts, which contain approximately 30% of the designated cannabinoid.
+The results for IL-17 and IL-10 after treatment with various other concentrations can be found in the supplementary data.

-All treatments significantly reduced IL17 secretion (Figure 1B, Supplementary figure 2).
-CBD BDS had the strongest effect with 16 times less IL17 in the supernatant as compare to untreated activated lymphocytes (control).
-IL10 secretion was significantly elevated by all treatments (Figure 1C, Supplementary figure 2).
-Pure CBD had the strongest effect, 360 times higher than the control.
-Notably, pure CBD had a stronger effect then pure THC, but CBD BDS had less effect then THC BDS.
-All treatments led to a small elevation in the secretion of TNFα (Figure 1D).
-In all treatments but THC BDS, this elevation was significant.
-The levels of IL5 secretion were affected by THC BDS and pure CBD treatments (Figure 1E).
+All treatments significantly reduced IL-17 secretion (Figure 1B, Supplementary Figure 2).
+CBD BDS had the strongest effect with 16 times less IL-17 in the supernatant compared to untreated activated lymphocytes (control).
+IL-10 secretion was significantly increased by all treatments (Figure 1C, Supplementary Figure 2).
+Pure CBD had the strongest effect, with a 360-fold increase (compared to control).
+Notably, pure CBD had a stronger effect then pure THC, but CBD BDS had less effect than THC BDS.
+All treatments led to a small increase in TNFα secretion (Figure 1D), which was significant in all treatments except THC BDS.
+The levels of IL-5 secretion were affected by THC BDS and pure CBD treatments (Figure 1E).

-Overall these results show that the cannabinoids CBD and THC have an inhibitory effect on lymphocyte activation, associated with reduction in the secretion of the inflammatory IL17 cytokine and an elevation in the secretion of the regulatory cytokine IL10.
+Overall these results show that the cannabinoids CBD and THC have an inhibitory effect on lymphocyte activation, associated with a reduction in the secretion of the inflammatory IL-17 cytokine and an elevation in the secretion of the regulatory cytokine IL-10.

 THC and CBD affect lymphocyte activation by different mechanisms.